 Native integrations with Salesforce, HubSpot, Marketo, and Outreach

 Demandbase is a go-to-market platform built around Account Intelligence.
-The platform connects sales and marketing data, intent signals, and engagement activity into a single view.
-Teams use this unified perspective to identify opportunities earlier and close deals faster.
+The platform connects sales and marketing data, intent signals, and engagement activity into a single view that helps teams identify opportunities earlier and close deals faster.

 Account Intelligence unifying first- and third-party data